Last Updated: August 2019

 (Source: The Knowledge Network)

 According to Gartner, “is a business process that formalises the management and use of an enterprise’s intellectual assets.
-KM promotes a collaborative and integrative approach to the creation, capture, organization, access and use of information assets, including the tacit, uncaptured knowledge of people.”
+KM promotes a collaborative and integrative approach to the creation, capture, organisation, access and use of information assets, including the tacit, uncaptured knowledge of people.”

 With this in mind, in the modern organisation, it’s essential to ensure that this integrated approach is taken if it’s to maintain an agile, productive and innovative working environment.
 Happily, the technology that’s required to do so is now easily assessable, more affordable than ever before and simple to deploy.